LorenzoTomaz/pybrownomics/a_control_theoretic_approach_to/README.md

 # Infrastructure-Centric Blockchain Tokenomics Package

-This Python package implements the concepts outlined in the research article "A Control Theoretic Approach to Infrastructure-Centric Blockchain Tokenomics" by Oguzhan Akcin, Robert P. Streit, Benjamin Oommen, Sriram Vishwanath, and Sandeep Chinchali.
+This Python package implements the concepts outlined in the research article [A Control Theoretic Approach to Infrastructure-Centric Blockchain Tokenomics](https://arxiv.org/pdf/2210.12881.pdf) by Oguzhan Akcin, Robert P. Streit, Benjamin Oommen, Sriram Vishwanath, and Sandeep Chinchali.

 Overview
 The package focuses on designing and simulating token economies for blockchain-based physical infrastructure systems.
 The main goal is to create a dynamic and adaptable token economy that incentivizes participation while maintaining equilibrium and stability.
 The package provides a framework for modeling, simulating, and optimizing token economies in infrastructure networks.